steveklabnik/reference/src/items/enumerations.md

 to create or pattern-match values of the corresponding enumerated type.

 Enumerations are declared with the keyword `enum`.
+The `enum` declaration defines the enumeration type in the [type namespace] of the module or block where it is located.

 An example of an `enum` item and its use: